 |7 p.m.||For students: RED101 activity with NWC students

-For parents: Q&A session with residence life, campus life, and financial aid staff
+For parents: Q&A session with student life staff, financial aid director, and current Raider parents

 |8:30 p.m.||Praise & Worship (optional for parents)|